ShaunTheSalvo/Arch-Linux-Easy-Setup-Script/README.md

 # Introduction

 I have created a BASH script intended to be used immediately after a basic Arch installation, that automatically installs general applications (eg system tools like yay, web browser, office suite, some of my favourite Gnome extensions etc) and sets up links to my /home/common directory.
-It also sets up access to chaotic-aur and Systemback repositories.
+It also sets up access to chaotic-aur, andontie-aur and Systemback repositories.

 The script offers a few choices before it starts installing stuff such as which browser you want to install, whether you want links to directories in /home/common created, and then you just sit back and relax while it does its magic.
 Then reboot ... and everything is all set up and configured, ready to rock and roll!